Nadaswaram: Construction

 The nadasvaram contains three parts namely, kuḻal, thimiru, and anasu.

 It is a double reed instrument with a conical bore which gradually enlarges toward the lower end.
 The top portion has a metal staple (mel anaichu) into which is inserted a small metallic cylinder (kendai) which carries the mouthpiece made of reed.
 Besides spare reeds, a small ivory or horn needle is attached to the instrument, and used to clear the reed of saliva and other debris and allows free passage of air.
 A metallic bell (keeḻ anaichu) forms the bottom end of the instrument.

+The seevali, or reed, is made from a dried grass.

 Traditionally the body of the nadasvaram is made out of a tree called aacha (Tamil ஆச்சா; Hindi अंजन), although nowadays bamboo, sandalwood, copper, brass, ebony, and ivory are also used.
 For wooden instruments, old wood is considered the best, and sometimes wood salvaged from demolished old houses is used.

 The nadasvaram has seven finger-holes, and five additional holes drilled at the bottom which can be stopped with wax to modify the tone.
 The nadasvaram has a range of two and a half octaves, similar to the Indian bansuri flute, which also has a similar fingering.
 Unlike the flute where semi and quarter tones are produced by the partial opening and closing of the finger holes, in the nadasvaram they are produced by adjusting the pressure and strength of the air-flow into the pipe.
 Due to its intense volume and strength, it is largely an outdoor instrument, and much more suited for open spaces than for indoor concerts.